 The With Profits Actuary was Sally Butters, FIA, of OAC plc.
 The Society requested her to furnish it with the particulars required under Section 77 of the Friendly Societies Act 1992.
-Mrs Butters confirmed that neither her nor her family were Members of the Society, nor have they any financial or pecuniary interests in the Society with the exception of fees paid to OAC plc for professional services, which amounted to E253,463 in 2020 (2019: E292,327).
-The majority of the fees paid to OAC plc were for the provision for Chief Actuary services (to 12 October 2020), pricing and other actuarial services.
+Mrs Butters confirmed that neither her nor her family were Members of the Society, nor have they any financial or pecuniary interests in the Society with the exception of fees paid to OAC plc for professional services, which amounted to £151,171 in 2021 (2020: £253,463).
+The majority of the fees paid to OAC plc were for the provision of With Profit Actuary services, pricing and other actuarial services.